DannyBen/rush-cli/test/README.md

 Tests
 ==================================================

-Testing is done in a sterile Docker environment.
+Local testing is done in a sterile Docker environment.

 The testing is "approval style", which means we simply run commands and compare the output with an already known output.

 In case the output is different or new, the user is prompted to approve. testing on CI will be non-interactive.